 Read other articles of this series.

 Done!
 You configured your firewall, so only whitelisted IP addresses can connect to your server using port 22.
 Moreover, you hardened your SSH configuration and checked it.
-Finally, you created a backup.
-An attacker has find a valid IP address to connect with your server and then he has to provide the correct private RSA/Ed25519 key and the TOTP.
+Finally, you created backups.
+To access your server, an attacker has to spoof a whitelisted IP address and needs your private SSH key as well as your TOTP device.

 Advanced users can set up an SSHFP record (Secure Shell fingerprint record) on their DNS server.